 How RPM is Calculated in Airline Operations

-Calculating RPM is a straightforward process that involves two key components: the number of revenue passengers and the distance flown.
-The formula for RPM is as follows: RPM = Number of Revenue Passengers × Distance Flown (in miles) For example, if an airline operates a flight with 150 paying passengers over a distance of 2,000 miles, the RPM for that flight would be 300,000 (150 passengers × 2,000 miles).
-This calculation can be applied across various flights and routes to derive total RPM figures for an airline over a specific period, such as monthly or annually.
+Calculating RPM is straightforward.
+It uses two pieces of information: the number of revenue passengers and the distance flown.
+The formula is RPM = Number of Revenue Passengers × Distance Flown (in miles).
+For example, a flight with 150 paying passengers over 2,000 miles produces 300,000 RPM.
+Airlines apply this across all flights and routes to get monthly or yearly totals.

 Factors Affecting RPM in Airline Operations